Principles of Hydrological Modelling

 Upon completion of this course, participants will be able to:

-- Understand the internal workings of lumped and semi-distributed hydrological models (principles of mass and energy balance, means of representing storage-flow relations, algorithmic descriptions of critical hydrological processes).
+• Understand the internal functioning of lumped and semi-distributed models of surface water hydrology, (principles of mass and energy balance, means of representing storage-flux relationships, algorithmic descriptions of critical hydrologic processes)

-- Choose modeling approaches appropriate to the region studied, to support specific objectives such as water resource management decisions or hypothesis testing.
+• Choose modelling approaches appropriate to the region being investigated, for supporting specific model goals, including water resource management decisions or scientific hypotheses

-- Be able to intelligently apply course concepts to inform, use, and interpret watershed hydrological models.
+• Be able to intelligently apply concepts from the course to inform, build, and interpret hydrological models of watersheds.

-- Be able to apply a number of standard and advanced software tools to manipulate and analyze hydrological data, calibrate and validate models, and evaluate their uncertainty.
+• Be able to apply a number of standard and advanced software tools to manipulate and analyze hydrologic data, calibrate and evaluate models, and assess model uncertainty

-- Have a better appreciation of the difficulties inherent in predicting hydrological phenomena and the specific challenges of Canadian hydrometeorological conditions, their hydrological processes, and the availability of data to describe them.
+• Have a greater appreciation of the difficulties inherent in prediction of hydrologic phenomena and the challenges specific to Canadian landscapes, their hydrological processes, and the availabiilty of data to describe them

 Prerequisites